 But the lure of the academy, along with my new-found interests in history of science and environmental history, took me to Wisconsin to study with Gregg Mitman, Bill Cronon, and Judy Leavitt.
 I brought my passion for food and agriculture to my dissertation on the history of canned food in America.
 My book based on this work, Canned: The Rise and Fall of Consumer Confidence in the American Food Industry was published in March 2018, with the University of California Press, California Studies in Food and Culture series.
 In 2019, it won the James Beard Award for Reference, History, and Scholarship.

-After 4 years as a Clinical Assistant Professor, I will begin a position in August 2019 as an Assistant Professor in History at Oklahoma State University, where I also co-organize the OSU Food Studies program.
+I am now an Assistant Professor in History at Oklahoma State University, where I also co-organize the OSU Food Studies program.